gumaerc-testorg/6.092-january-iap-2006/content/pages/syllabus.md

 Grading
 -------

 This was a P/D/F course and was graded on a three-part scale: check, check-plus, check-plus-plus.
-The top grade, signifying excellent JavaTM programming, abbreviates to C++, another programming language (which is no coincidence).
+The top grade, signifying excellent Java{{< sup "TM" >}} programming, abbreviates to C++, another programming language (which is no coincidence).
 Everyone who participated in all 4 labs passed the course.